nabilalailinajma/Airbnb-Bangkok-COVID-Impact_Analysis/README.md

-## **Analisis Strategi Adaptasi dan Optimasi Listing Airbnb Bangkok:** Dampak COVID-19 terhadap Rating, Layanan Host, dan Harga
+## **Analysis of Adaptation Strategies and Optimization of Airbnb Listings in Bangkok:**
+The Impact of COVID-19 on Ratings, Host Services, and Pricing

 Developed by: Nabila Lailinajma